-- 1. Technical Advisory Committee (TAC).
+- Technical Advisory Committee (TAC).
 Advising the MCOG Board of Directors on technical matters is the Technical Advisory Committee.
 This ten-member committee consists of representatives of planning and public works/transportation staff of each of the Joint Powers entities, an MTA representative, an Air Quality Management District representative, a Caltrans representative, and a non-voting rail representative.
-In addition to routine items, the TAC is involved in development of the Regional Transportation Plan (RTP), and development of the annual Transportation Planning Work Program.
+In addition to routine items, the TAC is involved in development of the Regional Transportation Improvement Program (RTIP), review of the Regional Transportation Plan (RTP), and development of the annual Transportation Planning Work Program.
 Meetings are routinely held on a monthly basis, or as needed. - 2.
 Social Services Transportation Advisory Council (SSTAC).
 A Social Services Transportation Advisory Council has been established in compliance with requirements imposed by Senate Bill 498 (1987) to advise MCOG on the transportation needs of the elderly, handicapped, and economically disadvantaged.
 The SSTAC also has statutory responsibilities to advise the transportation planning agency on any other major transit needs and recommend new service and service changes to meet those needs.
-This tenmember committee includes representatives of the transit community, including handicapped and senior transit users; various social service provider representatives; low income representatives, and representatives of the Consolidated Transportation Service Agency (CTSA).
-A subcommittee of the SSTAC may also serve with MCOG staff as MCOG's Regional Evaluation Committee to rank and review Federal Transit Administration (FTA) Section 5310 program applications for vehicle and equipment acquisitions.
+This ninemember committee includes representatives of the transit community, including handicapped and senior transit users; various social service provider representatives; low income representatives, and representatives of the Consolidated Transportation Service Agency (CTSA).
 SSTAC meetings are typically held twice per year. - 3.
 Transit Productivity Committee (TPC).
 The Transit Productivity Committee is comprised of five members: two representatives each from the MTA Board and the MCOG Board, plus one senior center representative.
 The purpose of the TPC is to review transit performance and productivity issues in accordance with standards adopted by MCOG.
 The TPC also reviews and makes recommendation to MCOG on the annual transit claim and provides input on the annual unmet transit needs process.
 Meetings are held at least once annually, or more often as needed.